 Buyers can propose changes to terms of a proposal during negotiation whether you request acceptance or send for review.
 All proposed changes are at the proposal line item level.
 Learn more in Viewable and negotiable fields.

 Ad Manager highlights buyer changes to a proposal line item.
-For example, let's say you started negotiation with a buyer for a Standard CPM line item with a contracted quantity of 1,000,000 impressions at at 4.00 USD CPM.
-Once sent to the buyer, Ad Manager shows the following:
+For example, let's say you started a negotiation with a buyer for a CPM-based line item with a contracted quantity of:

 If you're unsure about values, use change history to review every iteration of updates.